robinhood/thorn/docs/userguide/dispatch.rst

         # << events for A, B, C dispatched here.

-    Note that this does NOT apply if you call ``buffer.flush()`` manually: tbat will flush events from all contexts.
+    Note that this does NOT apply if you call ``buffer.flush()`` manually: that will flush events from all contexts.